 The increases in tourists over previous years just go to show the city’s popularity is on the rise, and this is another trend that is set to continue.

 The prospects for Spain’s economic growth as a whole are looking better.
 Trading Economics’ forecasts that the country’s GDP will continue its rise, whilst unemployment will continue its fall.
 This is whilst, as mentioned above, the interest rates for the country will be at low values unseen before.
-Multiplying these factors together gives you the perfect recipe for a boom in property in Barcelona.
+Multiplying these factors together gives you the perfect recipe for a boom in property for sale in Barcelona.
 We will observe several trends throughout 2017 in the city’s real estate market but let’s go through some of particular note.
-Number one for investors will be price and rent growths in the city, with PricewaterhouseCoopers forecasting a 3.7% rise in rental rates, fostered by a 3.6% rise in property prices.
-Increases in both demand for properties and the yield they produce will be facilitated by the interest rates for mortgages remaining low, whilst as rents rise faster than property prices, yields will increase.
+Number one for investors will be price and rent growths in the city, with PricewaterhouseCoopers forecasting a 3.7% rise in rental rates, fostered by a 3.6% rise in Barcelona property prices.
+Increases in both demand for properties and the yield they produce will be facilitated by the interest rates for mortgages remaining low, whilst as rents rise faster than Barcelona property prices, yields will increase.

 Finally, the shortage looming over the market for newly built housing will mean demand will outrun supply and this in itself means investors will look to ad-value projects to boost returns.